PavriLab/hicer-nf/README.md

 | `read1`   | Full path to FastQ file for read 1.
 File has to be zipped and have the extension ".fastq.gz" or ".fq.gz".   |
 | `read2`   | Full path to FastQ file for read 2.
 File has to be zipped and have the extension ".fastq.gz" or ".fq.gz".   |

-## Generic arguments

-## Reference genomes

-The pipeline config files come bundled with paths to the illumina iGenomes reference index files.
-If running with docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.

-### `--genome` (using iGenomes)
+### `--genome`

+The genome argument has two properties.
+Firstly, it is used to document the name of the reference genome of the organism the Hi-C data originates from and secondly it can be used to retrieve prespecified reference data from a local igenomes database, where the pipeline automatically takes the files it requires for processing the Hi-C data (i.e. a bowtie2 index, a genome fasta and a chromSizes file).

 There are 31 different species supported in the iGenomes references.
 To run the pipeline, you must specify which to use with the `--genome` flag.

-You can find the keys to specify the genomes in the [iGenomes config file](../conf/genomes.config).
+You can find the keys to specify the genomes in the [iGenomes config file](../conf/igenomes.config).
 Common genomes that are supported are:

 * Human
   * `--genome GRCh37`